SumoLogic/sumologic-documentation/docs/apm/rum/index.md

 ## RUM Metrics Types

-RUM metrics (collected from JavaScript) are automatically generated for you from browser traces.
+RUM metrics are automatically generated for you from browser traces.
 They provide insight into your website's overall user experience as well as front-end services, operating systems, geographical locations, and top-loaded page groups and user cohorts categorized by their browsers.

-Metrics are collected for user actions representing document loads, which means actual retrieval and execution of web documents in the browser.
-We also have metrics available for XHR calls, core web vitals, and longtask events (delays).
+Metrics are collected for user actions representing document loads, which means actual retrieval and execution of web documents in the browser as well as XHR calls and route changes.
+Measurements include W3C navigation timings, XHR delays, Core Web Vitals KPIs, longtask events (delays) and others.

-You can find these metrics in [Metrics Explorer](/docs/metrics/metric-queries-alerts/metrics-explorer.md) by querying for:
+For ad-hoc queries, you can find these metrics in [Metrics Explorer](/docs/metrics/metric-queries-alerts/metrics-explorer.md) by querying for:
 ```sql
 _contenttype=rummetricfromtrace
 ```